yyeboah/AutoNav/index.md

 The full dataset and accompnaying labels will be made available [here](https://drive.google.com/open?id=70BU) soon.The dataset is conventionally labelled for classficaiton and semantic segmenation tasks.

 ## Code Implementation
 The source codes related to the project will be uploaded [here](https://github.com/yyeboah/AutoNav) soon.
 Implementation is achieved using the Keras high level API with TensorFlow as a backend.
-List of required dependences will be maintained on this page.
+A list of required dependences will be maintained on this page.

 ### Sponsors
 Coming soon.